 - Checked Ball

 The ball must be “checked” by an opposing player before it is put into play.
-The “check-in” must occur behind the designated line above the 2 point arc and not any out of bounds line.
+The “check-in” must occur behind the designated line above the two point arc and not any out-of-bounds line.
 The on-ball defender must remain behind the two point arc until the ball is “checked” and possessed.
 The ball may be passed, dribbled, or a shot may be attempted once it is “checked” and possessed.

-In Junior Youth Division brackets only, the initial pass, if made behind the free throw line extended, shall not be contested by the opposing team.
-If the initial pass is made below the free throw line extended, toward the basket, the pass may be contested (See Rule 11).
+EXCEPTION: In Junior Youth Division brackets, the initial pass, if made behind the free throw line extended, shall not be contested by the opposing team.
+If the initial pass is made below the free throw line extended, toward the basket, the pass may be contested.

 - Taking It Back